lambdaclass/concrete/README.md

       Examples.ConstantTimeTag.Proofs.ct_compare_different_tag_correct
 ```

+This proves value correctness in the proof model.
+It does not pretend to prove
-This is value correctness.
-The constant-time source shape and machine timing
+machine-level timing.
+The constant-time source shape and CPU/backend timing
-assumptions are separate evidence, not hidden inside the postcondition.
+assumptions are reported separately.

-Runtime safety, discharged by a kernel decision procedure:
+### Runtime Safety Discharged In The Kernel

+Array bounds and overflow obligations can be generated from ordinary systems
+code and discharged without an external solver.

 ```con
 #[overflow_checked]